mapsacosta/EAFJupyter/docs/01_cosmic.rst

-For more detailed information regarding packages, check out the diagram in `EAF Structure and Packages`_.
+For more detailed information regarding packages, check out the diagram in :ref:`EAF Structure and Packages<diagram>`.
 To look at only Cosmic Frontier images, toggle the "Background" and "Cosmic Frontier" layers in the interactive diagram.